chriswrightdesign/websites-for-non-jerks/README.md

 ##12.
 Bringing the design alive - Kinetic / Animation

 - Did you use animation to provide context to the interface?
-[Transitional interfaces](https://medium.com/design-ux/926eb80d64e3)
+[Transitional interfaces](https://medium.com/design-ux/926eb80d64e3) [Improve the payment experience with animations](https://medium.com/p/3d1b0a9b810e)
 - [UI Animation and UX: A not-so-secret friendship](http://alistapart.com/article/ui-animation-and-ux-a-not-so-secret-friendship)
 - [Web animation at work](http://alistapart.com/article/web-animation-at-work)
 - Does the easing and timing match the personality of the interface?